Delfino family’s third generation expands El Dorado County apple-growers’ portfolio with Edio Vineyards.

 The culmination of all this schooling and real-world experience, the first Edio Vineyards vintage didn’t appear until 2018.
 Peter made those wines at Lava Cap, producing subsequent ones at the family’s combination production facility and hospitality space in Camino.
 The tasting room‘s deck perches over Albariño vines, beyond which lie an apple orchard and more grapevines.
 Pines and Douglas firs ring the property.
 It’s an enchanting setting to sample the output of a winemaker who, like his siblings, is just beginning to make a mark.

 Why go: family-owned business; high-elevation setting; winemaker’s distinctive style.

 More About the Gold Country

-Daniel Mangin is the author of Fodor’s Napa and Sonoma and contributes to Fodor’s California, including the Gold Country chapter.
+Daniel Mangin is the author of Fodor’s Napa and Sonoma and contributes to Fodor’s California, including the Sacramento and the Gold Country chapter.